 Life happens in real time.
 Sometimes we read about it.
 More rarely, we are there.
 And after, we wish that we could have practiced a little bit before being thrown into it.

 Every good speaker designer has to learn these things.
-Every good designer of auditoriums need to learn these things.
+Every good designer of auditoriums needs to learn these things.
 Why?

-How to decide what is pleasant, what is disturbing.
-Because: Acoustics, designing rooms for sound, is a science, but very importantly, it is also an art.
+For example: How to decide what is pleasant, and what is disturbing.
+Why?
+Because: Acoustics – the ingredients and techniques for designing spaces for good, listenable audio – is a science, and very importantly, it is also an art.

 What we have discovered is that someone can design a perfect room.
 They can set it up with the best equipment to have perfect balance.
 But when they play their favorite movie scene or recording through the system and into the room, they often find things that are annoying.

-You do not need to know about the 10 or 20 parts for each speaker, or the details about each speaker in each speaker box.
-You don’t need to know the special wire that connects the speakers to the amplifiers in the best system.
+Now you, as a beginner on the road to communicating issues with the technical people of your group, you do not need to know about the 10 or 20 parts that make up each speaker cabinet.
+You don’t need to know the special wire that connects the speakers to the amplifiers in the best systems.
 You don’t need to know the technical details about the media player and the audio processor.
 Putting together all the parts is an art and a science for others.

+But!
 You should be aware that these things exist.
 You should be aware that these things can have problems.
-And mostly, you need to be aware of sound …to learn how …to listen.
+And mostly, you need to be aware of sound …to learn how …to take a moment …to listen.

 Frequency is a term that is used when describing both sound and picture.
 So we will need to get a good idea of it.